Notice of Privacy Practices

 1. Confidential Communications.
 You have the right to request that we communicate with you about your health care and related issues in a particular manner or at a certain location.
 For instance, you may ask that we contact you at home, rather than at work.
 In order to request a type of confidential communication, you must make a written request to the Medical Records Supervisor at the Health Center at the address provided in Section VI.
 The request must clearly specify the requested method of contact and/or or the location where you wish to be contacted.
 Reasonable requests will be accommodated.
 You do not need to give a reason for your request.

 2. Requesting Restrictions.
 You have the right to request certain restrictions regarding our use or disclosure of your PHI.
 This means that you may ask us not to use or disclose part of your PHI for certain treatment, payment or health care operations purposes.
 You may also request that we not disclose all or part of your PHI to individuals (such as family members and friends) involved in your health care or the payment for your care.
 We are not required to agree to your request; however, if we do agree, we are bound by our agreement except in emergency situations or when otherwise required by law.
 A restriction may be terminated by you or by us.
 Before we terminate, we will notify you.
 If you do not agree, the termination will only affect PHI we create or receive after we notify you.
+If you pay out of pocket for a service or health care item, you may also request that we do not disclose information about your treatment to your health insurer.

 In order to request a restriction in our use or disclosure of your PHI, or to request termination of a restriction to which we have agreed, you must make your request in writing to the Medical Records Supervisor at the Health Center at the address provided in Section VI.
 Your request must clearly describe the specific restriction you are requesting and to whom you want the restriction to apply.